Skip to content

 schemas/

-contact.schema.json # What a contact looks like (JSON Schema)
+contact.schema.json # Entity definitions (JSON Schema)

-context.md # Domain knowledge the agent always has
+SKILL.md # Domain expertise the agent reads

 seed/